 "He set a ton of records, then just disappeared.
 Rumor has it that an injury ended his baseball career.
 Some say he moved to San Francisco, became a hippy, and hid out during the Vietnam war.
 Others have said that he wound up in prison after nearly killing someone in a fistfight, while some say he gave up baseball, moved away, and became a school teacher somewhere up north.
 Any way you look at it, he never played ball around here again.”

-“I loved every aspect of the game -- the smell of fresh-cut grass, the pop of the ball hitting the pocket of the glove, the sound of the bat after making solid contact and the echo that followed, pepper and warming up when everyone was a pitcher practicing their curves and knucklers, the chatter of ballplayers and coaches --'hey babe', 'attaboy','keep your head in there, eye on the ball, level swing'.
-My thoughts were consumed with the game.
-I didnʼt play organized football or basketball nor cared much about school or even girls for that matter.
-I simply waited all winter until practice began the following spring.
-Baseball became my religion and reason for living.
+“He loved every aspect of the game -- the smell of fresh-cut grass, the pop of the ball hitting the pocket of the glove, the sound of the bat after making solid contact and the echo that followed, pepper and warming up when everyone was a pitcher practicing their curves and knucklers, the chatter of ballplayers and coaches -- hey babe, attaboy, keep your head in there, eye on the ball, level swing.
+He didnʼt play organized football or basketball nor cared much about school; merely waited all winter until practice began the following spring.
+Baseball became his religion and reason for living.
 God, it was great to be alive!”

 Type your paragraph here.

 "Among the newspaper articles was a 1962 preview about a little-league game which was to be played later that night in Yuba City.
 It featured stats and a picture of Davie Van Roth that depicted a rather skinny-looking young lad with a blank, emotionless stare on his face; a stone-cold gaze as if met by the stare of a medusa that indicated a shy, yet precocious childhood.
 I looked at the photo and wondered how this thin, frail-looking young lad could put up such lofty numbers.
 Usually, little-leaguers that put up these kinds of stats are much bigger kids -- those who reach puberty at an early age."